Lane Thomas Player Props: Nationals vs. Mets

-The Washington Nationals and Lane Thomas (.415 slugging percentage over his past 10 games, including two homers), battle starting pitcher Carlos Carrasco and the New York Mets at Citi Field, Saturday at 7:10 PM ET.
+Lane Thomas -- with an on-base percentage of .256 in his past 10 games, 77 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the New York Mets, with Justin Verlander on the mound, on July 30 at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mets.
+In his previous appearance, he went 1-for-5 with an RBI against the Mets.

 Lane Thomas Game Info & Props vs. the Mets